low-earth-orbit/notes/web-dev-starter-guide.md

 _Alternatives:_

-- AWS is the most popular public cloud, followed by Azure and then GCP.
+- AWS is the most popular public cloud, followed by Azure and GCP.

 ## Leetcode